fokoid/mws-restaurant/README.md

 npm install
 ```

-The project uses a Grunt task to preprocess images, generating both JPG and WEBP
+The project uses Gulp to automate generation of responsive images, SASS
-at 400px and 800px.
-To perform this conversion run
+preprocessing and other build tasks.
+These can be run with
 ```
-grunt
+gulp
 ```

 After this build step the site can be served from `./public/`.
 A simple Express